Skip to main content

 How much sleep should you get by age?

-• Adults younger than 65 years should get between 7 and 9 hours of sleep per night.
+• Adults ages 18 to 65: Aim to get between 7 to 9 hours of sleep per night.
 Fewer than 6 hours of sleep a night is considered insufficient.

-• For adults older than 65 years, you should aim for 7 to 8 hours of sleep per night.
+• Adults age 65: Aim for 7 to 8 hours of sleep per night.
 Anything less than 5 hours of sleep per night isn’t enough.

 What are the benefits of sleep for older adults?